Pool of London

 A 1905 Thames wharf map from London Bridge to Limehouse showing the Pool of London.
 Cherry Garden Pier at centre.

 The Pool of London is a stretch of the River Thames from London Bridge to below Limehouse.

 Part of the Tideway of the Thames, the Pool was navigable by tall-masted vessels bringing coastal and later overseas goods—the wharves there were the original part of the Port of London.
-The Pool of London is divided into two parts, the Upper Pool and Lower Pool.
+The Pool of London is divided into two parts, the Upper Pool and the Lower Pool.
 The Upper Pool consists of the section between London Bridge, which blocked tall-masts from continuing west, and the Cherry Garden Pier in Bermondsey.
 The Lower Pool runs from the Cherry Garden Pier to Limekiln Creek.

 History

-Originally, the Pool of London was the stretch of the River Thames along Billingsgate on the south side of the City of London where all imported cargoes had to be delivered for inspection and assessment by Customs Officers, giving the area the name of "Legal Quays".
+The Pool of London was originally the stretch of the River Thames along Billingsgate on the south side of the City of London where all imported cargoes had to be delivered for inspection and assessment by Customs Officers, giving the area the name of "Legal Quays".
 Smuggling, theft and pilferage of cargoes were rife, both on the busy open wharves and in the crowded warehouses.
-The term was later used more generally to refer to the stretch of the river from Rotherhithe upriver to London Bridge, with the venerable bridge being the farthest reach that could be navigated by a tall-masted vessel.
+The term was later used more generally to refer to the stretch of the river from Rotherhithe upriver to London Bridge, with the venerable bridge being the furthest reach that could be navigated by a tall-masted vessel.